lhe17/nebula/README.md

 The scaling factor for each cell is specified in `nebula` using the argument `offset`.
 The argument `offset` has to be a positive vector of length *N*.
-Note that log(offset) will be the offset in the NBMM.
+Note that log(`offset`) will be the offset term in the NBMM.
 If not specified, `nebula` will set `offset` as 1 by default, which means that each cell is treated equally.
 Common scaling factors include the library size of a cell or a normalizing factor adjusted using e.g., TMM.

 ### Example